students on the quad

 Fellowship is awarded to outstanding students pursuing a course of study leading to a graduate degree in the Culverhouse College of Business.

-Students enrolled full-time in the Culverhouse College of Business and who demonstrate financial need, although not necessarily need as defined by federal guidelines.
+Priority of consideration shall be given to students who are from Baldwin County and who intend to pursue a degree in the Culverhouse College of Business and who demonstrate financial need, however, not necessarily as defined by federal guidelines.

 Priority of consideration shall be given to students enrolled full-time in the Culverhouse College of Business who are considering study abroad and immersion programs.
 First preference shall be given to students who have graduated from a high school in the state of Alabama.
 If no students meet the above criteria, second preference shall be given to students who have graduated from a high school outside of the state of Alabama.